davidferlay/micromonsta2-patch-tools/README.md

 ## ✨ Features

 - 🎲 **Generate** randomized, schema-compliant patches by category (Bass, Lead, Pad, etc.)
-- ✏️ **Edit** existing bundles by replacing specific presets by position or name
+- ✏️ **Edit** existing bundles by replacing specific presets by position or name (with random generation or specific preset files)
 - 🔍 **Describe** patch contents to see what's inside any `.syx` file
 - ✂️ **Split** multi-preset bundles into individual preset files
 - 🔗 **Group** multiple `.syx` files (single presets or bundles) into one bundle